Hardshell vs. Softshell Jackets: Which Is Best for You?

 What other outdoor adventures do you find yourself on that you could also use this jacket for?
 Backpacking?
 Cycling?
 Snowshoeing?
 Ultralight activities where you're counting ounces on your gear?
 Go with a hardshell.
 Climbing?
 Cross-country skiing?
 Walking the dog?
 Softshell is the one for you!

 What Do You Already Have?

-Take into account what layers you already have.
+Take into account what layers and gear you already have.
 Do you already have a jacket that you like and you just need an outer layer?
 For example, I have a puffy jacket that I love and can easily wear under a hardshell.
 But since softshells are lined, if I put my puffy under my softshell, I feel like the Michelin Man!

 I hope this helped you narrow down your options in your jacket hunt!
-If you have any further questions or want any other suggestions on which jacket best suits your needs, check-in with a Winter Sport Expert here on Curated and we can provide a more customized list of suggestions perfect for you!
+If you have any further questions or want any other suggestions on which jacket best suits your needs, check in with a Winter Sport Expert here on Curated and we can provide a more customized list of suggestions perfect for you!